Supplements in the Fight Against Cancer

 Vitamins and Supplements to Fight Cancer

-, vitamin C, and vitamin E are antioxidants once thought to help prevent cancer.
-However, more recently studies show that high levels of some antioxidants may increase cases of cancer in some populations.
+Vitamin A, vitamin C, vitamin E , and beta-carotene contain antioxidants once thought to help prevent cancer.
+However, more recent studies show that high levels of these, in supplement form, may increase cases of gastrointestinal cancers, such as stomach, colon, and esophageal, in some populations.
+However, eating foods that contain these vitamins reduces the risk of many kinds of cancer.

 Folic acid helps reduce the toxicity of the cancer drug methotrexate.
 However, in men, high levels of folic acid may raise the risk of prostate cancer.

-can improve the fatigue caused by anemia, which can result from chemotherapy and radiation.
+Iron supplements can improve the fatigue caused by iron-deficiency anemia, which can result from chemotherapy and radiation.

 Information About Vitamins and Supplements